Ofgem increases price cap as winter fuel payments are withdrawn for millions

 Pensioners struggling to heat their homes should consider using electric blankets to keep warm as they are cheaper to run, according to an energy boss.

-“In weather like this, if people are worried about their heating, they can stay warmer and healthier much more cheaply by snuggling up on an electric blanket for a while,” he told Today on Radio 4.
+“In weather like this, if people are worried about their heating, they can stay warmer and healthier much more cheaply by snuggling up on an electric blanket for a while,” Greg Jackson, CEO of Octopus, told Today on Radio 4.

-Gas prices are three times higher than in 2020 and reduced reliance on gas would help make energy cheaper, he said.
+Gas prices are three times higher than in 2020 and reduced reliance on gas would help make energy cheaper, he added.

-Charity National Energy Action’s chief executive Adam Scorer said: “Today’s news that the price cap is rising by 1 per cent will impact millions of vulnerable households.
+Adam Scorer, chief executive of the charity National Energy Action, said: “Today’s news that the price cap is rising by 1 per cent will impact millions of vulnerable households.

 “Now we know there will be no let up into January and beyond.
 Targeted government support is essential to save millions from the misery and danger of a cold home.”

-“Life costs a lot more when you’re disabled, because of needing to use more heating to stay warm and healthy, or charging vital equipment like wheelchairs and breathing machines.
+He added: “Life costs a lot more when you’re disabled, because of needing to use more heating to stay warm and healthy, or charging vital equipment like wheelchairs and breathing machines.”

 Tim Jarvis, director general of markets at Ofgem, said: “While today’s change means the cap has remained relatively stable, we understand that the cost of energy remains a challenge for too many households.